bluewmist/operating-system/README.md

-## Learning Operating System from Scratch
+## Learning Operating Systems from Scratch

 Welcome to this project!
 I'm diving deep into operating systems with a focus on understanding core concepts through hands-on learning.
 My goal is to strengthen my foundation in operating systems by implementing the concepts whenever possible.